bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+A list of OSINT resources and tools that may be useful to you when conducting investigations related to the Republic of Azerbaijan: https://github.com/paulpogoda/OSINT-Tools-Azerbaijan

+A list of OSINT resources and tools that may be useful when conducting investigations related to Lithuania: https://github.com/paulpogoda/OSINT-Tools-Lithuania

 OscarZulu is a command line in a web interface (which is funny in itself).
 The tool searches for a nickname on a number of sites: https://usercheck.oscarzulu.org/

 Domain Scanner.
 A powerful and flexible domain name availability checker written in Go.
 This tool helps you find available domain names based on various patterns and filters: https://github.com/xuemian168/domain-scanner